guilhermeperas/weather-app/README.md

 ## Description

-This project demonstrates how to make API requests to a weather service and display the results using Flask.
+This project is to learn how to make API calls using Flask and Requests

 ## How to Run